 - In this policy:

 social media means the collective of online communication channels, portals and websites dedicated to facilitating community-based interactions, sharing and collaborations.
-Social media allow people to socially interact, converse, network and share with one another online; examples of social media sites and applications include Facebook, YouTube, Twitter, and Instagram.
+Social media allow people to socially interact, converse, network and share with one another online; examples of social media platforms include Facebook, Instagram, LinkedIn, Pinterest, Snapchat, Tiktok, Twitter, WeChat, Neighbourly and YouTube.

-- The University of Waikato supports the use of social media as a way of facilitating communication and dialogue between its various audiences, e.g. students, staff, alumni, the business sector, the research community and media, and of enhancing participation and engagement in teaching and learning.
+- The University of Waikato supports the use of social media as a way of facilitating communication and dialogue between its various audiences, e.g. prospective students, current students, staff, alumni, the business sector, the research community, University stakeholders, the media, and the wider general public.

-- Staff must always be alert to the fact that postings on social media sites can be immediate, public and permanent, and any consequential actions to modify or delete content can aggravate and escalate situations.
+- Staff must always be alert to the fact that postings on social media sites can be immediate, public and permanent; any consequential actions to modify or delete content can aggravate and escalate situations.

 Personal social media involvement

-- A staff member using a social media site as a private individual:
+- A staff member who uses a social media platform or group as a private individual:

-- must not post confidential or proprietary information of or about the University of Waikato, its students, staff (including former staff and Council members) or alumni which was acquired in the course of the staff member's employment at the University
+- must not post confidential or proprietary information of or about the University of Waikato, its students, staff (including former staff and Council members), former and current Foundation trustees, donors or alumni which was acquired in the course of the staff member's employment at the University

-- when posting about the University, must do so in a professional manner and must always consider how the post may reflect on the University; this is particularly relevant where the subject matter is controversial
+- when posting about the University, must do so in a professional manner that discloses their relationship with the University and must consider how the post may reflect on the University brand if it brings the University into disrepute; this is particularly relevant where the subject matter is controversial

 - must consider the privacy of co-workers, and must not post photos, videos, or details of internal conversations that may identify them without their permission